This post may contain affiliate links. Please read our full Disclosure Policy.

 There are countless types of ingredients that you can use to make your own vibrant, colorful egg dyes.
 Here are a few common types of natural foods that are sure to work as egg dyes.

-3. Yellow and purple onion skins.
-Onions have natural hues with yellow onion skins ranging from pale yellow up to vibrant oranges and red onions giving beautiful deep reds.
+3. Yellow and Purple Onion Skins.
+It’s hard to believe that the skins of onions can produce such a beautiful dye!
+However, onions have natural hues, with yellow skins ranging from pale yellow to vibrant oranges and red onions giving beautiful deep reds.
+I was really impressed with the bold colors that came from the onions.

-4. Spinach leaves.
+4. Spinach Leaves.
 Spinach produces a range of blues, greens, tans and greys.
+NOTE* This was one of the dyes that didn’t get as dark as I had hoped.

 8 .
 Carrots Tops.
 Carrot tops provide stunning greens.

 9 .
-Fruits and Berries – (e.g., purple grapes, blueberries, blackberries) Fruits like blueberries, blackberries, raspberries, strawberries & even bananas can provide amazing colors ranging from light pinks up through brilliant purples.
+Fruits and Berries – (e.g., purple grapes, blueberries, blackberries) Fruits like blueberries, blackberries, raspberries, strawberries & even bananas can provide amazing colors ranging from light pinks up to brilliant purples.

 9 Types of Egg Dyes

 Creating beautiful and unique Easter eggs with natural dyes is a fun and eco-friendly way to celebrate the holiday.
-Each type will require a slightly different formula to make the best egg dye so let’s review those now.
+Each type requires a slightly different formula to make the best egg dye, so let’s review those now.

 Turmeric

 Turmeric is an excellent natural dye option.
-This bright yellow spice is a popular option for dying eggs naturally as it produces vibrant shades of yellow and orange.
-Just be carful with handling turmeric dye, it will stain everything!
+This bright yellow spice is a popular option for dying eggs naturally, as it produces vibrant shades of yellow and orange.
+Just be careful when handling turmeric dye; it will stain everything!
 My antique cutting boards are forever stained deep gold in places.

-- To use turmeric as a natural dye, simply boil 1/4 cup or 4 tablespoons of turmeric powder in four cups of water for about 10 minutes until it has reached a deep orange color.
+- To use turmeric as a natural dye, boil 1/4 cup or 4 tablespoons of turmeric powder in four cups of water for about 10 minutes until it becomes a deep orange color.

-- Allow the mixture to cool before straining it through a cheesecloth or sieve and then add 1 teaspoon of white vinegar to help set the color.
+- Allow the mixture to cool before straining it through cheesecloth or sieve.
+Then, add 1 teaspoon of white vinegar to help set the color.

 Beets